Many landlords consider their tenancy agreement to be a bit of an afterthought. An irritating necessity which the lawyers insist on.

 How will a tenancy agreement help you manage your insurance cover?

-Another different thing you can do is to specify in your tenancy agreement that tenants must notify you if they are going to be leaving the property empty for more than X days – where X is the period of time your insurance will provide cover for your property when it is vacant.
+Another different thing you can do is specify that tenants must notify you if they are going to be leaving the property empty for more than X days – where X is the period of time your insurance will provide cover for your property when it is vacant.

 You will then, if they tell you they want to take a holiday of a lifetime trip for six weeks where your insurance policy provides for 28 days, be able to arrange for additional cover.